 Your doctor will likely ask about your medical history and perform a physical exam, including a gentle inspection of the anal region.
 Often the tear is visible.
 Usually this exam is all that's needed to diagnose an anal fissure.

 An acute anal fissure looks like a fresh tear, somewhat like a paper cut.
-A chronic anal fissure likely has the tear, as well as two separate lumps or tags of skin, one internal (sentinel pile) and one external (hypertrophied papilla).
+A chronic anal fissure likely has a deeper tear, and may have internal or external fleshy growths.
+A fissure is considered chronic if it lasts more than eight weeks.